GP-Silah/silah-ai/README.md

 source .venv/bin/activate  # Linux/macOS
 # .venv\Scripts\activate   # Windows
 ```
+This ensures all dependencies are installed in an isolated environment.

 ### 3. Install Dependencies

 ```bash
 pip install -r requirements.txt
 ```

+This installs all required Python packages for the AI backend.

 ### 4. Place the Pre-Trained Model